Employers may view ex-offenders and other at-risk job seekers as potentially untrustworthy workers, and thereby deny them employment.

 How Can Bonds Be Accessed Under the Federal Bonding Program?

-- The Fidelity Bonds issued to employers covering at-risk applicants are made available exclusively to The Federal Bonding Program by Travelers which is not duplicated by any other U.S. program
+Fidelity bonds issued to employers covering at-risk applicants are made available exclusively to The Federal Bonding Program by Chubb which is not duplicated by any other Federal or State program.

-- Bonds are issued instantly to be in effect the day that the applicant is scheduled to start work; the bonds are self-terminating (no termination paperwork needed), and the employer does not sign any papers in order to receive the bond free-of-charge
+Issued bonds are become effective the day that the applicant is scheduled to start work.
+The bonds are self-terminating after 6 months with no termination paperwork needed, and the employer does not sign any papers in order to receive the bond free-of-charge.

-- The bond insurance issued ranges from $5,000 to $25,000 coverage for a 6-month period with no deductible amount (employer gets 100% insurance coverage); when this bond coverage expires, continued bond coverage can be purchased from TRAVELERS by the employer if the worker demonstrated job honesty under coverage provided by The Federal Bonding Program
+Bonds may be issued with values ranging from $5,000 to $25,000 in coverage for a 6-month period with no deductible, providing the employer 100% insurance coverage for covered loss up to the value of the bond.
+When this bond coverage expires, continued bond coverage can be purchased from Chubb by the employer if the worker demonstrated job honesty under coverage provided by The Federal Bonding Program